 At the inquest into Pathu’s death the Coroner noted that safety of the crossing has been a concern for many years and considers the current design too dangerous.

 In her report she stated that “there is a risk that future deaths will occur unless action is taken” and took the extraordinary step of calling on West Sussex County Council to take action to address this danger.

 The following video shows why a bridge is needed.
 Would you let your loved ones cross here?

 Where the Downs Link meets the A281 is the only point on the route where there is no safe crossing of a major A-road and – in the Coroner’s opinion – it poses a “substantial risk for cyclists, pedestrians and equestrians alike”.

 We are calling on West Sussex County Council to build a bridge now for walkers, cyclists and horse riders to prevent another death on the Downs Link.

-The campaign is supported by many local, regional and national groups, including Rudgwick Parish Council, the Rudgwick Preservation Society, the British Horse Society, the Horsham District Cycling Forum, the Cranleigh Chamber of Commerce and the West Sussex Cycle Forum as well as the local MP and local politicians from all parties.
+The campaign is supported by many local, regional and national groups, including Rudgwick Parish Council, the Rudgwick Preservation Society, the British Horse Society, the Horsham District Cycling Forum, the Cranleigh Chamber of Commerce, the Disabled Ramblers, the West Sussex Cycle Forum as well as the local MP and local politicians from all parties.